I need a lawyer

 - Call the Lawyer Referral Service;

-- If it is appropriate to provide a lawyer referral, we will do our best to refer you to a lawyer in private practice who practices in the area of law you need, in your part of the province.
+- If it is appropriate to provide a lawyer referral, we will do our best to refer you to a private lawyer who does the type of law you need, in your part of the province.
 Unfortunately we can't always help or refer you to a lawyer, but if not, we will try to refer you to other resources that might help;

 - Referrals are made on a rotation basis, taking area of law and geographic location into account;